kaltura/analytics-front-end/docs/loadingAnalytics.md

-1. pass config as we do in KMC and document each param +
-2. fix internal menu as in KMC menu +
-3. Allow configuring the menu: pass menu config to hosy app on event? allow passing menu config from host to analytics. make sure the menu is hidden until config is received +
-4. Toggling visibility of UI views and filters: provide host app ID to analytics in config: https://kaltura.atlassian.net/browse/AN-788
-5. Adding specific app features according to app ID: AN-795 - AN-800

 ### Bootstrapping

 The host app must include an iframe which source `src` is a url to the deployed analytics app.